brocla/scrape_sharepoint/README.md

 # scrape_sharepoint

-An example script that shows how to:
+An example python script that shows how to:

 Scrape a SharePoint to get a data List, using a Windows machine, in a corporate environment.